• Skip to primary navigation

 resolving conflict

-When the MD nearly fired the new Sales Director An IT Consultancy appointed a new Sales Director.
+When the MD nearly fired the new Sales Director A large IT consultancy and software house appointed a new Sales Director.
 It quickly became apparent that there was a clash of styles between the Sales Director and the existing Operations Director.
-Their frequent conflict, and the tension this created, began to affect staff and other members of the board.
-It also had […]
+Their frequent conflict, and the tension this created, began to affect staff and other […]

 Read More